 I bring my black and Latino brothers and sisters into the conversation because it’s not just us white people who make grave racial errors here in good America.
 Spanish-speaking customers have walked into my wife’s workplace and immediately launched into Spanish—not because they didn’t speak English, but because they thought she looked Latino!
 Imagine the confusion in the mind of a person who speaks English as a second language, but whose first language is Thai.
 Uh, no hablo?

-I’m trying to keep it light here, but the crass, casual racism and xenophobia we are seeing today—not mention misogyny and, yes, misandry—really makes my blood boil.
+I’m trying to keep it light here, but the crass, casual racism and xenophobia we are seeing today—not to mention misogyny and, yes, misandry—really makes my blood boil.

 Because I still seek humor in even the harshest topics, this all made me think of a conversation between characters in my work-in-progress, tentatively titled Jihad Insurance.
 (Trigger warning: language and racial bias aplenty in this dialogue.)